term-world/syllabus-template/README.md

 > I _will not_ grade work left on the `term-world` server.

 In fact, _I can't_.
+This means that all the work that you complete below must be submitted to GitHub _by the due date and time_.
+For more information on how this affects course standing, see the [Course Contract](CODE_OF_CONDUCT.md).

+##### Workbook projects

+Each Friday, you will be assigned a series of videos that correspond with various short, guided projects to complete for our Monday class session.
+This Monday session is dedicated to questions and a brief walk-through of the project, pointing out key aspects that will become important for your work on Weekly Projects (see below).

+The Workbook is assessed on a completion basis, meaning that you are expected to complete each short project.

-##### Reflections
+##### Weekly projects

-You will be asked at various points to reflect on ways you can connect your work to general course concepts or to understanding your progress in the course as a whole.

-When reflections are assigned, they will be accompanied with a prompt.
-All reflections will be distributed in the materials that we `clone` during a given week of the course.
+At the start of a given week, a larger week-long project will be assigned to you and/or your neighborhood.
+These constitute the bulk of the work of the course, and are governed by provisions in the [Course Contract](CODE_OF_CONDUCT.md).

+###### Briefing Reports

+These assignments will ask you to report on your work for the week in a structured format that may require some reflective thinking.
+These writing assignments arrive bundled with and are specific to a given Weekly Project.

 ##### Course project